 In most cases, people are under no legal duty to report a crime.
 “Failure to report a crime” is generally not a crime in and of itself.
 This is true no matter if someone:

 - knew about the criminal activity in advance,

-- witnessed the crime while it unfolded or took place, and/or
+- witnessed the commission of a crime while it unfolded or took place, and/or

 - learned of the offense after it took place.

 There are, though, two main exceptions to these general rules.
 These are:

 - some professionals have a legal obligation to report instances of child abuse and child neglect, per California’s Child Abuse and Neglect Reporting Act (CANRA), and

-- a party cannot aid or abet in a crime, per Penal Code 31.
+- a party cannot aid or abet in violating federal law or state law, per Penal Code 31.

-Note that if a party does report a crime, and it is a false report of a crime, the false reporting is a California offense under Penal Code 148.5 PC.
+Note that if a party does report crimes to law enforcement officers, and it is a false report of a crime, the false reporting is a California offense under Penal Code 148.5 PC.

 What is CANRA under California Law?

 The Child Abuse and Neglect Reporting Act, sometimes referred to as California’s “mandatory reporting law,” makes it a crime if certain professionals do not report instances of actual or suspected child abuse and child neglect.

-Under this statute, “mandatory reporters” must tell of abuse and neglect occurrences to:
+Under this statute, “mandatory reporters” must tell of abuse and neglect victimization occurrences to:

 - social services agencies.